EmmS21/Prompts/MarketingAgent.md

 2. After completing the first and second task, define who will likely use this product, grouping this into user personas.
 To define a user persona accurately, you will need to define their likely needs and goals and issues and paints points they might be currently facing that are related to the problems my business solves
 3. Once you have defined a set of user personas, define different research paths each persona could take that indicate intent to interact with the business.
 For example; a path could be “searching for travel content”.
 When a user searches for travel content, they will use a different variation of search queries with different keywords.
 Each keyword falling under this path would indicate (to varying degrees), intent to travel.
 Queries with a stronger call to action or greater urgency indicate stronger intent to travel.
 If we sell products related to travel we would want to target keywords that indicate stronger intent to travel.
 4. Given each user persona, generate keywords based on each research path that would indicate strong intent to interact with the business based on the problems it solves.
 These should be keywords that would be used for a Google Search Ad to get leads and convert them to paying customers.
 The stronger the intent the keyword shows, the more valuable it is.
 Do this for each persona and each path, returning a full list of keywords
 5. Review the keywords generated in step 4, rethink through each keyword, filtering out keywords that do not show strong intent.
+Strong intent is measured by the likelihood of that keyword to result in a user converting to paying user.
 Keep in mind that the purpose of the keywords is for a Google Search Ad with the strategy of getting strong leads that are more inclined to convert to paying users
 6. Using the scraped content from the business and the context of the user personas, generate ad text.
 Follow the best practices for Google Ads included in the prompt
 7. Generate a set of negative keywords which we want to avoid advertising to.
 These should be keywords that may be associated with the current keywords but will not generate relevant leads (ie. if I am advertising airplane tickets I do not want to advertise to travelers researching alternative ways of travel).
 This list should not exceed 100 and should not include any duplicates

 # Best Practices for Google Ads
 ## Headline: